Collateral Coverage Ratio: What It Is & How to Calculate It

 Discounted Collateral Value

 Collateral value is the estimated fair market value (FMV) or appraised value of an asset used to secure a loan.
-However, when lender’s set maximum loan limits, they will typically discount the collateral secured by a loan.
-This builds in the potential for a decline in value through normal use and cost of collection & sale in case of default.
+However, when a lender determines a maximum borrowing limit, they’ll typically discount the collateral the loan is securing.
+This builds in the potential for a decline in value through normal use, change in property values, and collection costs in case a borrower defaults.

-For this reason, lenders typically require that a loan can’t be more than the discounted value of the underlying collateral.
-This is why real estate might have a discounted collateral value of 80% while furniture, fixtures, and equipment (FF&E) might have a discounted collateral value of 30% – 70%.
-This is because there’s greater risk that the invoice either won’t be collected or will have to be collected at a discount.
+Lenders normally require that a loan can’t be more than the discounted value of the underlying collateral.
+These discounted rates will vary based on the potential for a decline in value.
+This explains why real estate often has a discounted collateral value of 80% while furniture, fixtures, and equipment (FF&E) might have a discounted collateral value that ranges between 30% and 70%.

-For example, if you need $10k in short-term capital, you might be able to take out a working capital loan and collateralize it with either used equipment or office furniture.
+For example, if you need $20,000 in short-term capital, you might be able to take out a working capital loan and intend to collateralize it with either used equipment or office furniture.
 However, a lender might discount these assets differently, limiting your financing options.
-If you have $30,000 of used equipment that a lender discounts by 50% and $25,000 of office furniture that a lender discounts by 70%, the discounted collateral values would be:
+If you have $50,000 of used equipment that a lender discounts by 50% and $25,000 of office furniture that a lender discounts by 70%, the discounted collateral values would be:

 Total Loan Amount

-Total loan amount represents your total current principal loan balance.
-This doesn’t include interest payments.
-For example, if you take out a loan for $100,000, your total loan amount is equal to $100,000.
-If you pay off $10,000 in principal and $2,000 in interest after year one, your total loan amount is $90,000.
+Total loan amount represents your total current principal loan balance, excluding interest payments.
+For example, if you take out a loan for $100,000 and you pay off $10,000 in principal and $2,000 in interest in the first year, your total loan amount at the end of the year is $90,000.